AndrewMiTe/chimera-saga-bl/README.md

-# Shade Lands Alpha
+# Vast Battle Logic

-Shade Lands is, for the moment, a realtime combat logic for automated battles.
+Vast is library for a realtime automated battle system.
 The core of the combat is driven by the application of and removal of statuses using skills.
-The project aims to make this combat logic the core of a much larger stretegy game by the same name.
+The project aims to make this combat logic the core of a much larger stretegy game by a similar name.